 Neighbourhood Planning reflects local people's priorities, delivers tangible local benefits and has real weight in planning decisions.
 Our planning policies and proposals are set out in this document and on the accompanying Policies Map.
+The views of the public have been fed in throughout the process via an informal consultation in 2018 and a formal one, which finished in early 2021.
+We then strove to respond to all the comments we received.
+As we prepared our draft Plan for Examination, we not only reviewed and revised all our existing evidence base, as well as the Plan itself, but also added additional pieces of evidence in the form of new reports on particular topics, such as our Design Code, the new analysis on the importance of long range views in the town, the Masterplans of two of our housing sites and our Marketing Prospectus, which shows Colne as the fine place to live, work and have fun that we residents already know it to be.

-The views of the public have been fed in throughout the process and via an informal consultation in 2018 and a formal one which finished at the beginning of last year.
-Since then, we have been working very hard to respond to comments received.
-The result is we have not only reviewed and revised all our existing evidence base, as well as the Plan itself, but have also added additional pieces of evidence in the form of new reports on particular topics, such as our Design Code, the new analysis on the importance of long range views in the town, the Masterplans of two of our housing sites and our Marketing Prospectus, which shows Colne as the fine place to live, work and have fun that we residents already know it to be.
+I am proud to present the Colne Neighbourhood Plan to you and hope, even if you do not read it in its entirety, then you are able to navigate to the parts most pertinent to you.

-I am proud to present this new draft to you and hope, even if you do not read it in its entirety, then you are able to navigate to the parts most pertinent to you.
-Many thanks to all those who have provided support and input through this process, including the members of the Advisory Committee, the Town Council Officers, Kirkwells Planning Consultants, Locality, Pendle Borough Council and all the residents and businesses in Colne.
+Many thanks to all those who have provided support and input through this process, including the members of the Advisory Committee, the Town Council officers, Kirkwells Planning Consultants, Locality, Pendle Borough Council and, of course, all the residents and businesses in Colne.